Movatterモバイル変換

 Registration area prefixes

-After the release of the new plate number design in 2018, all virtual and temporary plates that were issued from July 2016 to December 2017 using the 2014 series design were updated to 2018's alphabetical designation.[5][6]
-The first letter in the 2018 automobile plate number design represents the prefix, which denotes the region where the vehicle was registered.
-The letterS is used to indicate a government-owned vehicle.
+When the new plate design was introduced in 2018, all virtual and temporary plates issued from July 2016 to December 2017 under the 2014 series were updated to use the new alphabetical designation.[5][6]
+In the current system, the first letter of the plate number indicates the region of registration.
+The letterS is reserved for government-owned vehicles.

-Automobile and motorcycle plate number prefixes in the 2018 series
+Automobile and motorcycle plate number prefixes since 2018

 FWestern Visayas